openedx/edx-documentation/en_us/shared/building_and_running_chapters/content_experiments/content_experiments_add.rst

 Before Adding Content Experiments
 ********************************************

-Before you try to add content experiments to your course, ensure that you have completed the following tasks.
+Before you add content experiments to your course, ensure that you have completed the following tasks.

 * :ref:`Enable Content Experiments`